boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 # Configuring and Formatting Grid

-`Grid` allows you to showcase the ranking relationship by the vertical arrangement of items ordered from top to bottom.
+The `Grid` allows you to showcase the ranking relationship through the vertical arrangement of items ordered from top to bottom.

 ![Grid widget](/static/assets/visualizing-data/visualization-widgets/images/grid/grid.png)